Estimation of block sparsity in compressive sensing: Simulations

-Figure \ref{fig_4} shows that the density curves of the standardized statistics all are very close to the standard normal density curve, which verified our theoretical results.
+Figure \ref{fig_4} shows that all the probability density curves of the standardized statistics are very close to the standard normal density curve, which verifies our theoretical results.
 And these results hold even when the noise distribution is heavy-tailed.
-Comparing the four plots, we see that it leads to improve the normal approximation by increasing the sample size $n_1+n_2$ and reducing the noise variance.
+Comparing these four plots, it can be observed that the normal approximation improves as the sample size $n_1+n_2$ increases or the noise variance decreases.